 - 1. Follow the procedures in Before Working on Your Computer. - 2.
 Remove the cover. - 3.
 Identify the PSWD jumper on the system board. - 4.
 Remove the PSWD jumper from the system board. - NOTE: The existing passwords are not disabled (erased) until the computer boots without the jumper. - 5.
-Install the cover.

-- 6. Connect the computer to the electrical outlet and power-on the computer. - 7.
+Install the cover. - NOTE: If you assign a new system and/or setup password with the PSWD jumper installed, the system disables the new password(s) the next time it boots. - 6.
+Connect the computer to the electrical outlet and power-on the computer. - 7.
 Power-off the computer and disconnect the power cable from the electrical outlet. - 8.
 Remove the cover. - 9.
 Replace the PSWD jumper on the system board. - 10.
 Install the cover. - 11.
 Follow the procedures in After Working on Your Computer. - 12.
 Power-on the computer. - 13.
 Go to the system setup, and assign a new system or setup password.
 See Setting up a System Password.